nmvalera/cfg-loader/README.rst

 Distribution
 ~~~~~~~~~~~~

-This boilerplate has been developed under on linux Ubuntu 16.04.
-It is highly recommended to use it on Unix system since some functions could be .
+It is highly recommended to use this project on Unix distribution.

 Git
 ~~~